Global Student Opportunities (domestic and abroad)

 Other International Opportunities

-- Virtual Summer School: Creative Cross-cultural Communication: (Registration closed for 2020, but held every summer) DOBA Business School every year organizes a free virtual summer school.
+- Virtual Summer School: Creative Cross-cultural Communication: (Plan to register for the summer 2021 session) DOBA Business School every year organizes a free virtual summer school.
 In years past, 150 students from 40 different countries have participated.
 Gain key professional skills, broaden your mind and network with peers from around the world!

-- Cargill Global Scholars Program (Keep in mind for application 2021) Two years of scholarship money towards completing your undergraduate degree; fully funded travel and participation in two leadership development seminars held in summer 2020 and summer 2021; in-pesron networking with fellow scholars from around the world, and one-on-one mentoring from Cargill executives in the U.S. and abroad.
+- Cargill Global Scholars Program (Application open for 2021, check your country-specific application for deadlines).
+Open to college students from the U.S., Brazil, China, India, Indonesia, and Russia.
+Two years of scholarship money towards completing your undergraduate degree; fully funded travel and participation in two leadership development seminars held in summer 2020 and summer 2021; in-pesron networking with fellow scholars from around the world, and one-on-one mentoring from Cargill executives in the U.S. and abroad.

-- Eisenhower Global Scholars Program (this year's deadline has passed, but look into for next year) One year paid to to study abroad towards master's degree at Blavatnik School of Government at the University of Oxford or the School of Global and Public Affairs at IE University in Madrid, plus 2-weeks of travel in Europe to meet other Fellows and an opportunity to continue with a summer internship.
+- Eisenhower Global Scholars Program (Check back regularly to see when the 2021-2022 application opens up) One year paid to to study abroad towards master's degree at Blavatnik School of Government at the University of Oxford or the School of Global and Public Affairs at IE University in Madrid, plus 2-weeks of travel in Europe to meet other Fellows and an opportunity to continue with a summer internship.

 - CIMMYT Academy: Training courses and research opportunities with one of the leading corn and wheat breeding research institutions in the world (Texcoco, Mexico outside of Mexico City).
 Local/online opportunity: MOOC in Conservation Agriculture-based Sustainable Intensification offered by CIMMYT starts February 12.